Skip to main content

 Flink SQL

--- query will union data of Fluss and Paimon
+-- Query will union data from Fluss and Paimon

-As the tired data in Paimon compacted from Fluss is also a standard Paimon table, you can use any engines that support Paimon to read the data.
-Here, we take StarRocks as the engine to read the data:
+Since the data tiered to Paimon from Fluss is stored as a standard Paimon table, you can use any engine that supports Paimon to read it.
+Below is an example using StarRocks:

 StarRocks SQL